Florian Wirtz: Who is Bayer Leverkusen and Germany's latest wonderkid?

 When a player breaks a record held by Kai Havertz at Bayer Leverkusen, that's a signal to stand up and take notice.
 That's exactly what Florian Wirtz has been doing since bursting onto the scene at the BayArena.

 bundesliga.com has the scoop on Leverkusen's latest wonderkid…

 Club: Bayer Leverkusen

 Position: Attacking midfield

 Born and raised in Brauweiler, just north of Cologne, Wirtz joined Cologne in 2010, aged seven.
-The growing talent worked his way through the ranks of his local club and was described by the local Kölner Express newspaper as "the best midfielder to come through the club in 30 years".
+He worked his way through the ranks of his local team and was described by the local Kölner Express newspaper as "the best midfielder to come through the club in 30 years".

-Interest came from Bayern Munich, Borussia Dortmund, RB Leipzig and even English Premier League side Liverpool after Wirtz played a vital role in Cologne's team winning the U17 Bundesliga in 2019.
-Wirtz scored once in the Billy Goats' 5-0 aggregate semi-final win over Bayern, before playing all 80 minutes of the 3-2 win over Dortmund in the final.
+Interest came from Bayern Munich, Borussia Dortmund, RB Leipzig and even English Premier League side Liverpool after Wirtz played a vital role in Cologne winning the U17 Bundesliga in 2019.
+The youngster scored once in the Billy Goats' 5-0 aggregate semi-final win over Bayern before playing all 80 minutes of the 3-2 win over Dortmund in the final.

-Wirtz scored eight goals in 10 U17 games that season, including one from the halfway line in a 10-0 win over Wuppertal in December that shot him to fame domestically.
-It was one of three he scored in what became his final game for the club.
+Wirtz scored eight goals in ten U17 games that season, including one from the halfway line in a 10-0 win over Wuppertal that shot him to fame domestically.
+It was one of three he got in what became his final game for the club.
 Leverkusen came calling in January 2020, and the attacking midfielder made the move up the road to the BayArena.
-Wirtz was swiftly called up to the first-team for their Matchday 26 game at Werder Bremen, and started in the 4-1 win.
-In doing so, he became Leverkusen's youngest-ever debutant - and at the time the Bundesliga's third-youngest player ever - at the age of 17 years and 16 days old.
+Wirtz was swiftly called up to the first team, and he started in their 4-1 Matchday 26 win at Werder Bremen.
+In doing so, he became Leverkusen's youngest-ever debutant in May 2020 - and at the time the Bundesliga's third-youngest player ever - at the age of 17 years and 16 days old.